 1. Entry Laws

-Almost every state has laws compelling landlords to provide their tenants with notices prior to accessing their units.
+Almost every state has laws compelling landlords to provide their tenant with notices prior to accessing their units.
 However, the state of North Carolina doesn't have this law.
 That said, most landlords in Winston-Salem notify their tenants at least 24 hours prior to entering their homes.

 Some of the reasons include to: